limlyang121/Research_Conference/README.md

 Current
 ---------------------------------------------------------
-REST is my REST Controller
+REST-conference is my REST API
-Front is my react.js
+App is my react.js for the front-end
+Database is using MySQL

 Abadoned